How (and When) to Harvest Garlic

 Harvest gently

-Pulling garlic is a saying, don’t take it literally – pull and the top will come away in your hand!
-Go along the row with your standing fork to loosen the bulbs first, then get down on your knees to lift each bulb out.
-Brush off the worst of the dirt, (don’t bang it you ruffian – you’ll bruise it!) and lay it down.
+Pulling garlic is a saying, don't take it literally - pull and the top will come away in your hand!
+Go along the row with your garden fork to loosen the bulbs first, then get down on your knees to lift each bulb out.
+Brush off the worst of the dirt, (don't bang it you ruffian - you'll bruise it!) and lay it down.

 Curing